mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *long ago i compromised my eight hours a night.*
+> *we do not learn; and what we call learning is only a process of recollection.*

 </div>
 <!-- quote-end -->